pabit06/MyERP/SECURITY.md

 ## Responsible Disclosure

-We follow responsible disclosure practices:
+I follow responsible disclosure practices:

-1. We will not take legal action against security researchers who:
+1. I will not take legal action against security researchers who:
    - Act in good faith
    - Do not access or modify data without authorization
-   - Do not cause harm to our systems or users
+   - Do not cause harm to my systems or users
    - Report vulnerabilities promptly

-2. We ask that you:
+2. I ask that you:
-   - Give us reasonable time to fix the issue before public disclosure
+   - Give me reasonable time to fix the issue before public disclosure
    - Not exploit the vulnerability beyond what's necessary to demonstrate it
    - Not share the vulnerability with others until it's resolved